This blog focuses on the importance of offering compassion to people who may be very worried about their family and friends in different countries.

 We’d like to begin this edition by acknowledging that the past year has been incredibly difficult for many Londoners, particularly those with family and friends in Israel, Gaza, the West Bank, Lebanon and the wider region.
 We have all watched in horror at the killing and suffering of innocent civilians, the hostages still held in captivity in appalling conditions and the catastrophic humanitarian crisis which has left millions displaced with no safe spaces.

 Your response will not be perfect.
-A psychotherapist told me that you are not meant to cry with your clients but this person was prepared to show emotion – to be human and to share Nalougo’s pain.
+But sharing and acknowledging someone’s pain can really make a difference.
 You may ask and someone may legitimately say, ‘I cannot talk about this at work’ and that is fine and needs to be accepted.
 You can always say, ‘of course, but if you do, then, I am here’.
 This is a very important act as an emotionally intelligent manager and colleague.
 You may want to point them to other resources such as the EAP (Employee Assistance Programme) but don’t use the EAP as your excuse not to talk

 In If you meet the Buddha on the Road, Kill HIm by Sheldon B. Kopp | Goodreads there was a wonderful message.
 Sadly, the book is now a collector’s item and out of print but the message is timeless.
 “We cannot take away anyone’s pain but we can travel along the road with them”.
 This is what we do when we dare to speak, to acknowledge someone’s suffering and pain and when we do that, we live with our powerlessness to stop terrible things happening but we also discover our resilience in reaching out and offering our compassion.
 As Nalougo says in his poem on compassion: